landoskape/syd/README.md

 pip install syd
 ```

+## Documentation
+Below, you'll find some Quick Start examples.
+But if you want to learn more, the full documentation is available at [shareyourdata.readthedocs.io](https://shareyourdata.readthedocs.io/).
+Let us know if you have any questions or want to suggest improvements to the docs on the [github issues page](https://github.com/landoskape/syd/issues)!

 ## Quick Start
 This is an example of a sine wave viewer which is about as simple as it gets.
 You can choose which env to use - if you use ``env="notebook"`` then the GUI will deploy as the output of a jupyter cell (this only works in jupyter!).
 If you use ``env="browser"`` then the GUI will open a page in your default web browser and you can interact with the data there (works in jupyter notebooks and also from python scripts!).
 ```python